 To fix this, make sure the plan, process, and responsibilities among your team are clear from the beginning.
 At the project level, this means clearly outlining goals, every step and piece of work that needs to be completed, when each is scheduled for, and who’ll be responsible for it.
 Be sure to also build in time for feedback and approvals—which can too easily get dropped if you’re rushing to complete a project without a clear plan.

 Next, make plans, processes, and responsibilities clear at the program level.
-Set team-level objectives and clearly communicating the projects that will help you achieve them.
+Set team-level objectives and clearly communicate the projects that will help you achieve them.
 Your project goals should help your team achieve these and, in turn, these team objectives will help your company meet its goals.

 To create a consistent project management process, set a few team-wide conventions.
 For example, for large projects you might require project leads to create a brief before outlining the project plan.
 Additionally, make templates for projects your team does often.
 They’ll help ensure that projects are executed the same way every time—without having to re-think every little step that went into them.